 Timeline: Once the current year’s deadline has been announced, you should plan three months out to begin writing the narrative.
 Be certain to proof all entries for spelling and grammar errors.
 Additionally, confirm all exhibits are labeled as stated in the narrative for consistency purposes.
 If you adhere to this timetable, there is sufficient time to collect any extra material needed to support the narrative.

-Once the committee chairs have gathered the material for each entry, it is advisable that the final compiling be done jointly.
+Once the committee chairs have gathered the material for each book entry, it is advisable that the final compiling be done jointly.
 Although it is not necessary for books from the same club to be uniform, it may be helpful to have this sort of “workshop” atmosphere for the sharing of information and collateral material.
 Once each book is assembled, ask another committee member to look it over.
 Make sure that all of the competition guidelines have been met.

 Entries must be submitted as a PDF file, each with the official entry form at the beginning of each file.